 These building blocks allow teams to move beyond rows and columns and operate repeatable workflows on monday work management.

-- Views for how work really runs: plans come alive through Gantt chart, Kanban board, Workload, Calendar, Timeline, and other visualizations.
+- Views for how work runs: plans appear in Gantt, Kanban, Workload, Calendar, Timeline, and other visualizations.

 - PMO-ready project controls: dependencies, milestones, baseline, critical path, and time tracking strengthen schedule ownership.

-- Dashboards and reporting: portfolio and project dashboards provide a central view of timelines, workloads, and progress.
+- Dashboards and reporting: portfolio and project dashboards provide a centralized view of timelines, workloads, and progress.

 Advanced AI features:

-- AI blocks: pre-built AI actions include categorize, extract info from files, detect sentiment, summarize, translate, and custom AI prompts.
+- AI blocks: pre-built actions include categorize, extract info, detect sentiment, summarize, translate, and custom prompts.

-- AI automations: available on Pro and Enterprise plans, AI actions automate categorization, summarization, information extraction, and more.
+- AI automations: Pro and Enterprise plans automate categorization, summarization, and information extraction.

-- Digital Workforce (coming soon): features Digital Workers such as Project Analyzer and Campaign Manager for automated insights.
+- Digital Workforce (coming soon): features like Project Analyzer and Campaign Manager provide automated insights.

 Automations:

-- Automations and templates: templates launch consistent processes faster, and automations handle notifications, reminders, and handoffs.
+- Automations and templates: templates launch consistent processes, and automations handle notifications, reminders, and handoffs.

-- AI automation blocks (Pro and Enterprise): integrate AI actions like summarize text or extract information into automation recipes.
+- AI automation blocks (Pro and Enterprise): integrate AI actions into automation recipes.

-- Run history: automation history provides visibility into results and supports troubleshooting.
+- Run history: automation history shows results and supports troubleshooting.

 Integrations:

-- 200+ integrations: connections to tools teams already rely on keep updates tied to work.
+- 200+ integrations: connect tools your team relies on to keep updates tied to work.

 - Common enterprise connections: Microsoft Teams, Slack, Jira Cloud, Outlook, Gmail, Zoom, and Google Drive.

-- Excel connection: existing Excel sheets import into monday.com for collaboration and shared visibility.
+- Excel connection: import existing Excel sheets for shared collaboration and visibility.

 Excel alternative features:

-- Structured work, not scattered files: boards with shared ownership, updates, and live status replace file chaos.
+- Structured work, not scattered files: boards with shared ownership replace file chaos.

-- Live visuals for leadership: dashboards reflect real-time execution data instead of static charts.
+- Live visuals for leadership: dashboards reflect real-time execution instead of static charts.

-- Work + documentation together: boards integrate with Docs for in-context collaboration, with boards and dashboards embeddable in documents.
+- Work + documentation together: boards integrate with Docs for in-context collaboration and embed dashboards in documents.

 Pricing: